-The rest of the paper is organized as follows.
-The next section discusses work related to the techniques presented in this paper.
+The rest of the chapter is organized as follows.
+The next section gives a recap of work related to the techniques presented in this chapter.
 Section 3 presents an overview of the algorithm (initialization step and workflow).
 Section 4 describes the tracking process based on our color-based particle filter driven by optical flow.
 Section 5 presents experimental results.
 Section 6 concludes with a discussion on our contributions.